sol/hspec-tutorial/README.md

 Try the following things:

  * Start GHCi with `ghci test/Spec.hs` and run all specs with `:main`.
- * Run specs selectively with `:main -m "when given an invalid request path"`
+ * Run specs selectively with `:main -m "when given an invalid request path"`.
- * Change a spec in `test/AppSpec.hs` so that it fails and run it with `:main`, rerun only the failing spec with `:main -r`
+ * Change a spec in `test/AppSpec.hs` so that it fails, reload it with `:reload` and run it with `:main`.
+Now you can rerun only the failing spec with `:main -r`.

 ## Problem 1